This post may contain affiliate links. Read my disclosure policy.

-Of course, I mentioned things like chicken and quinoa and you’re thinking to yourself, “Wait, I thought these were supposed to be no-cook meals!”
+Of course, I mentioned things like chicken and quinoa.
+So I know you are thinking to yourself, “Wait, I thought these were supposed to be no-cook meals!”
 Soooo…

-- For chicken, you can cook extra when you are making grilled chicken breasts, throw a few chicken breasts in your Instant Pot or slow cooker, and keep chopped or shredded chicken in your freezer.
-Or pick up a roasted chicken from the grocery store because there are tons of leftover rotisserie chicken recipes, and some don’t require cooking.
+- Chicken: For chicken, you can cook extra when you are making grilled chicken breasts.
+Throw a few chicken breasts in your Instant Pot or slow cooker, and keep chopped or shredded chicken in your freezer.
+Or pick up a roasted chicken from the grocery store.
+There are tons of leftover rotisserie chicken recipes, and some don’t require cooking.

-- For quinoa or rice salads, just cook a big batch on a day that isn’t too hot and you can keep it in the fridge or freezer.
-Or use that Instant Pot again.
+- Grains: For grain salads, cook a big batch on a day that isn’t too hot and you can keep it in the fridge or freezer.

 - Don’t want to cook any meat at all?
 You can always get your protein from beans and lentils and chickpeas!
 Try swapping the chicken in some of these salads with a lovely legume!